Long-time asymptotics of solutions to the Keller-Rubinow model for Liesegang rings in the fast reaction limit: Long-time behavior of a linear auxiliary problem

 Inserting this bound into \eqref{e.F-bound1} and noting that, due to \eqref{e.p-assumption}, $\lim_{x\to\infty}\Gamma(x)=\gamma$, we find that

 Adding up the individual contributions and neglecting the clearly non-positive terms on the right hand side as indicated, we obtain altogether

 with

 We note that $G(s) \to 0$ as $s \to 0$.
 Indeed, the first term converges to zero because $g$ converges to zero.
-For the two integrals, we note that, in addition, on the interval $[\eta_0, \alpha]$ the function $g$ satisfies the uniform bound
+The two integrals converge to zero because, in addition, on $[\eta_0, \alpha]$ the function $g$ satisfies the uniform bound

 which, together with the known bounds on $\Phi$, $\Phi'$, and $w$, implies that the dominated convergence theorem is applicable.
 Hence, each of the integrals converges to zero.

 Integrating \eqref{e.diff-ineq} from $s_0$ to $s$, we obtain